Ramchandra Gandhi

 Ramchandra Gandhi (9 June 1937 – 13 June 2007) was an Indian philosopher.

-He was the son of Devdas Gandhi (Mahatma Gandhi's youngest son) and Lakshmi (daughter of Rajaji) and also brother of Rajmohan Gandhi, Gopalkrishna Gandhi and Tara Gandhi Bhattacharjee.
+He was a grandson of Mahatma Gandhi.
+He was the son of Devdas Gandhi and Lakshmi (daughter of Rajaji), and brother of Rajmohan Gandhi and Gopalkrishna Gandhi.

 Ramchandra Gandhi obtained his doctoral degree in philosophy from Oxford where he was a student of Peter Strawson.
-He is known for founding the philosophy department at the University of Hyderabad.
-He also taught at Visva-Bharati University, Panjab University, California Institute of Integral Studies in San Francisco, California, and Bangalore University.
+He founded the philosophy department at the University of Hyderabad.
+He also taught at Visva-Bharati University, Panjab University, Bangalore University, and California Institute of Integral Studies in San Francisco, California.
 He died at the India International Centre on 13 June 2007, four days after his 70th birthday.

-His daughter, Leela Gandhi, is a postcolonial academic at Brown University.
+He was a friend of the philosopher K. J. Shah.